 In years 1 to 6 we follow the national curriculum.
-Our curriculum includes: English, Maths, computing, science, design and technology, music, art, RE (religious education), history, geography, PHSME (personal, social, health and moral education) and PE (physical education) including dance.
-We also teach a modern foreign language, French.
-These subjects are combined into six key areas of learning, as shown to left.
+Our curriculum includes:

+English, Maths, computing, science, design and technology, music, art, RE (religious education), history, geography, PHSME (personal, health, social and moral education) and PE (physical education) including dance.
+We also teach a modern foreign language, Spanish.
+These subjects are combined into six key areas of learning, as shown to the left.